ufal/npfl138/tasks/sequence_classification.md

 template and implement the following:
 - Use the specified RNN type (`RNN`, `GRU`, and `LSTM`) and dimensionality.
 - Process the sequence using the required RNN.
-- Use additional hidden layer on the RNN outputs if requested.
+- Use an additional hidden layer on the RNN outputs if requested.
 - Implement gradient clipping if requested.

 In addition to submitting the task in ReCodEx, please also run the following